 Do you have one or two days to visit Kyoto?
 Here's our comprehensive breakdown of how much time you might need for your trip along with some suggestions for things to do.

-One day is usually not enough time to experience the fascinating city of Kyoto, so you may find yourself somewhat rushed.
+One day is usually not enough time to experience the cultural city of Kyoto, so you may find yourself somewhat rushed.
 You don't want to miss the chance to tour the famous sights and museums, learn about the history of the town, admire the wonderful scenery, and taste delicious cuisine.
 So, you'll likely want more than one day, as many tourists set aside around two to three days for their visit.
 However, if your schedule is tight, we have a handful of recommendations to make the most of your journey.

 Kyoto is home to renowned museums and iconic landmarks, so dive into the city's famous attractions.
 The city's historical sites rank among the most awe-inspiring globally.
 With its long-running history, there are many traditional buildings and temples in town.
 Nijo Castle is stunning to explore, but also make sure you visit the Fushimi-Inari Taisha Shrine, the Golden Pavilion, and Kiyomizu-dera Temple.